 • Racing

-• Improper brakes, or while vehicle not under proper control
+• Improper brakes, or while the vehicle is not under proper control

 • Driving too fast for traffic conditions